maristie/maristie.github.io/README.md

     - /about/
 ---

-This is a simple and **irregularly** updated personal blog authored by a backend engineer.
+This is a simple and irregularly updated personal blog out of interest.